-Non-Designated Swim Areas
+Non-Designated Swim Areas for Watercraft and Land-Based Trips

-- Accessibility to the following safety equipment is required: - One or more buoyant rescue aids (for example, a spare P.F.D. or lifejacket). - o One or more Transport Canada approved throw bags or 15m buoyant heaving line with float. - o Water Safety Supervisors must have a P.F.D. or lifejacket in hand. - o A first-aid kit must be easily accessible for the duration of the swimming activities. - A correctly fitting Transport Canada approved personal flotation device (P.F.D.) or lifejacket must be worn at all times by all swimmers in Non-Designated Swim areas when near, or in the water.
+- Accessibility to the following safety equipment is required: - o One or more buoyant rescue aids (for example, a spare P.F.D./lifejacket/self-inflating P.F.D). - o One or more Transport Canada approved throw bags or 15m buoyant heaving line with float. - Water Safety Supervisors/Lifeguards must have a P.F.D. or lifejacket in hand. - o A first-aid kit must be easily accessible for the duration of the swimming activities.